evidentlyai/evidently/docs/book/get-started/quickstart-llm.md

 text_evals_report.run(reference_data=None, current_data=reviews)
 ```

 There are 20+ built-in evals to choose from.
 You can also create custom ones, including LLM-as-a-judge.
+We call the result of each such evaluation a `descriptor`.

 View a Report in Python: